-In order to use Signal, the person that you are calling must have Signal installed.
-If you try to send a message to someone using the Signal app and they do not have Signal installed, it will send a standard, non-encrypted text message.
+In order to use Signal, the person that you are contacting must have Signal installed.
+If you try to send a message to someone using Signal and they do not have the Signal app installed, it will send a standard, non-encrypted text message.
 If you try to call the person, it will place a standard phone call.

 Signal provides you with a list of other Signal users in your contacts.
 To do this, data representing the phone numbers in your contact list is uploaded to the Signal servers, although this data is deleted almost immediately.

 How to Send an Encrypted Message